jiasong18/Ant-Media-Server-Wiki/WebRTC-iOS-SDK-Documentation.md

 ## Requirements
 In order to use this SDK, you need iOS 10+, WebRTC build, AntMedia WebRTC iOS SDK, Starscream library for signaling  and Ant Media Server Enterprise Edition.
-Please contact us at contact@antmedia.io.
-We can provide WebRTC Android SDK and Enterprise Edition for trying or personal use.

 ## Installation
 * We already built a version of WebRTC for iOS platform.
 Here is the link to download: https://antmedia.io/.
 After download, in Xcode, select your application as target and add WebRTC.framework as embedded binaries.